ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 --->

 The results can be seen in the table below.
-It can be clearly seen that when scrolling on a page without any ads ( Wikipedia and Hackernews), using an adblocker consumes more energy.
+It can be clearly seen that when scrolling on a page without any ads (Wikipedia and Hackernews), using an adblocker consumes more energy.
 This energy consumption can be explained by the fact that the adblocker still has to go through the page to see if there are any ads.
-The same can be see in a milder version for the webpages with only a few ads.
+The same can be seen in a milder version for the webpages with only a few ads.
 The extra energy consumption is here partly compensated by the reduced cost from not having to load the images and animations in the ad.
 When visiting websites with higher ad intensity, this saved effort is actually so much, that quite a lot of energy can be saved by turning on an adblocker.